 PE ﬁrms need a way to continuously compare their performance against industry benchmarks and, during the fundraising process, compare their fund structure to other ﬁrms.

-All of these changes to IR can be centralized with a rather often overlooked solution: the investor dashboard.
+All of these changes to IR can be centralized with a rather often overlooked solution: the dashboard in your investor relations tool.
 A comprehensive and even at times exhaustive collection of data visualizations, predictive analytics, and all the important tax, valuation, and exit reports.

 There is a downside to taking this course of action.
 If the dashboard is not set up properly, the UX/UI may be more of a hassle for LPs than it’s worth.
 Of course, the vast majority of ﬁrms don’t have the time to create a properly integrated dashboard, however, they need not do it on their own.
 Altiva’s team of analysts and tech designers collaborate to create a simple but powerful interactive dashboard for LPs that is directly powered by the ﬁrm’s data.